 Who am I?

-I‘m a friendly and flexible freelance journalist, business writer and editor with more than two decades of professional writing and editing experience under my hatband, ranging from bylined work for trade/consumer media and the national press to uncredited and ghostwritten communications work for corporate, SME, agency and nonprofit-sector clients.
+I‘m a friendly and flexible freelance journalist, business writer and editor with three decades of professional writing and editing experience under my hatband, ranging from bylined work for trade/consumer media and the national press to uncredited and ghostwritten communications work for corporate, SME, agency and nonprofit-sector clients.

 I can turn my hand to most subjects and styles but my specialist field is new technology and its impact on business and society.
 I have a particular knack for translating technical concepts and issues into clear, well-crafted copy, as well as for teasing out and honing clients' messages to appeal to specific audiences – whether senior managers, technical types or the general public.

 I take on both long-term projects and ad hoc commissions.

 Journalistic credits include The Guardian, The Telegraph, Computer Weekly, Computing, Infosecurity Magazine, Stuff, Draper‘s, TechTarget.com, Silicon.com and VNUnet.com (among many).

 Private and agency clients (past and present) include Amazon Web Services, BT, Microsoft, Control 4, Fujitsu, CIO Connect, Seven, Redwood Publishing, Red Lorry Yellow Lorry PR, Caseworks Customer Interaction, BCS Cloudmedia, Gleanin.com, Reed Exhibitions, Winmark, ITPR, La Fosse Associates, Steria, ICI and e-Skills UK.

 A consummate wordsmith, my copy will always crackle and fizz – never daze and confuse.
 In my spare time, I write comic odes, sketches and songs, tinker with new technology and campaign for a free and open Internet.
 I am based in the UK between London and Cambridge.